 They do.
 Cotton is a really breathable material and we don’t find it in just our sheets but in the clothes we wear, because I don’t know about you, but I’m not putting on a hot and stuffy shirt.

 If overheating is a problem for you, then consider a cotton set of sheets with a lower thread count to allow for lots of air to flow through your sheet so you’ll sleep cool at night.

 There you have it.
-My top six picks for the best cotton sheets of 2022.
+My top six picks for the best cotton sheets.